Shreyas-Damgude/Shreyas-Damgude/README.md

 Hi, I’m Shreyas-Damgude
-I’m pursuing BTech in Electrical Engineering in COEP Technological University Passionate for practical problem-solving using technology.
+I’m pursuing BTech in Electrical Engineering in COEP Technological University.
+Passionate for practical problem-solving using technology.
 I have Python, JavaScript and Matlab in my technical skillset.
 Developed projects using technical skills that I possess.